 THE ANN WATERFALL STUDENT AWARD |

-With the support of Canning House, the Society has on occasion been fortunate to give a prize of £1,000 that includes £500 from the Society's Restricted Fund.
+On certain occasions, with the support of Canning House, the society has had the privilege of offering a substantial prize of £1,000, which includes a generous contribution of £500 from the society's Restricted Fund.

 Chronology of the Anglo-Portuguese Society Student Award.pdf